songgot/study_libtorh/load_after_saving_trained_model/load_after_saving_trained_model.md

     'optimizer': optimizer.state_dict()}, 'all.tar')  # store various values and save progress during learning.
 ```
 #### troch.load(path)
-Used when loading the entire model or the state_dict of the model.
+Used when loading the entire model or the state_dict of the model, class declaration required.
 path: Location to load + file name

 ```
-model = torch.load('model.pt')  # Load the entire model as a whole, class declaration required
+model = torch.load('model.pt')  # Load the entire model as a whole.
 ```
 or
 #### torch.nn.Module.load_state_dict(dict)